Highbury Lease Extension - Free Consultation

 Why you should commence your Highbury lease extension

-It is conventional wisdom that a property with more than one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
-Where an additional ninety years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years in the future.
+It is generally accepted that a residential leasehold with over 100 years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an additional 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for decades to come.

 Lender Requirement